Zerelda James: Third marriage

-There has been some dispute as to the spelling of the surname "Samuel".
-Sometimes it is spelled "Samuels".
+In historical documents, it is not unusual to come across spelling variations in names, so "Samuel" or "Samuels" are considered interchangeable.
 However, the spelling "Samuel" is attested by birth records, family gravestones, and neighbor Homer Croy.

 Pinkerton Raid

 The Pinkerton Agency's founder and leader, Allan Pinkerton, attempted to capture the James brothers.
 On the night of January 25, 1875, he staged a raid on the homestead.
 Detectives threw an incendiary device into the house; it exploded, killing James's young half-brother Archie (named for Archie Clement) and blowing off the right arm of Zerelda Samuel.
 Afterwards, Pinkerton denied that the raid's intent was arson, but biographer Ted Yeatman located a letter by Pinkerton in the Library of Congress in which Pinkerton declared his intention to "burn the house down."

 Post Jesse: The James Farm Tour

 With all the press of the famous James brothers of Missouri, the hysteria of the Frank James trial, and all the dime novels of which the family did not approve, it was inevitable that people would turn up at the farm wanting to see the place where the infamous Jesse James had grown up.

 Zerelda charged for the tour, and the visitors were taken on a tour of the farmhouse including a vivid account of the Pinkerton Raid in January.
 The fireplace does not bear burn marks but there is evidence of which floor boards were salvaged and which were replaced when the repairs were made as compensation by Pinkerton to Mrs. James for the death of her son and injury to herself.

 The tour culminated at the grave of Jesse, who was originally buried in the front yard outside Zerelda's bedroom window so when she slept at night, she had a clear, unobstructed view of his grave.
 Zerelda was worried that someone would come and take him so she had him buried an extra few feet down than the standard six.
 For an extra few coins visitors were allowed to scoop up the "authentic" pebbles from the grave.
 Zerelda replenished them from the stream where the boys used to play.
 Years later when Jesse's wife, also named Zerelda, died, his mother had Jesse reburied alongside his wife at Mount Olivet in Kearney, MO.
 She further would play on the sympathies of her visitors by offering to sell old, rusted, often inoperable guns that she said belonged to Jesse before he died, which in reality she had bought second-hand, leading to a proliferation of people claiming to and sincerely believing that they owned a gun that had once belonged to Jesse James.